Fred Wilpon: Philanthropy

 The Judy and Fred Wilpon Family Foundation donated $5 million to the University of Michigan's College of Literature, Science, and the Arts to establish the Irene and Morris B. Kessler Presidential Scholarship Fund named in honor of his wife's parents, Romanian immigrant and dentist, Morris Kessler, and Irene Nass.
 The Wilpons have also donated $5 million to create the University of Michigan Bone & Joint Injury Prevention & Rehabilitation Center, and $4 million for the Wilpon Baseball and Softball Complex.

 Personal life

 Wilpon is married to Judy Kessler whom he met in college.
 She is a 1958 graduate of the University of Michigan.
 His daughter, Robin Wilpon, is married to Phillip Wachtler, son of former Chief Judge of the New York Court of Appeals, Sol Wachtler.
-His son, Jeff Wilpon, was the COO of the Mets until 2020 and is currently the executive vice-president of Sterling Equities.
-His son, Bruce Wilpon, is also a partner at Sterling Equities.
+His son Jeff Wilpon was the COO of the Mets until 2020 and is currently the executive vice-president of Sterling Equities.
+His son Bruce Wilpon is also a partner at Sterling Equities and was married to Yuki Oshima-Wilpon, daughter of Japanese billionaire Kenshin Ōshima.
 As a teenager Wilpon was a teammate of Baseball Hall of Famer Sandy Koufax on Brooklyn's Lafayette High School baseball team.
 Wilpon and Koufax remain close friends, with Koufax an annual visitor at the Mets' spring training facility in Port St. Lucie, Florida and Koufax being asked to testify at the Madoff trial.